 Brunch isn’t brunch without eggs.
-One of my all-time favorite brunch dishes is chilaquiles: a bed of black bean puree topped with tortilla chips smothered in salsa roja and sprinkled with pico de gallo, pickled onions, and finished off with a fried egg.
+One of my all-time favorite brunch dishes is chilaquiles.
+Here they serve a bed of black bean puree topped with tortilla chips smothered in salsa roja and sprinkled with pico de gallo, pickled onions, and finished off with a fried egg.
 I sometimes have dreams of chilaquiles in all its crunchy and saucy glory.
-We can’t forget about huevos rancheros.
+Then there’s the huevos rancheros.
 Served over a crispy tortilla, this dish has black beans, potatoes, salsa roja, avocado, and chorizo topped with a fried sunny side up egg.
 They are as picturesque as they are pretty.

 We were also served two precious South American treats.
 The first was the braised pork short rib arepa with hoisin sauce, guacamole, serrano peppers, and crema fresca.
 These were not traditional Venezuelan arepas like I have come to know, but they were delicious.
 They tasted great alongside the lomo saltado con huevo, a Peruvian specialty.
 Lomo saltado is typically served with white rice and not an egg, but this dish of thin slices of beef filet with stir-fry vegetables and fries was another dreamy dish to enjoy.

 At this point, we were stuffed full of so much good food.
 It is always hard to imagine putting any more food into our bodies, but somehow when they bring out the sweets, everything changes.
 I guess I really do have a dessert stomach, especially when tres leches cake and churros are on the table.
 Tres leches cake was the first cake I ever learned how to make as an adolescence.
 I would bring it in for my high school classes.
 I have never made it with marshmallow fluff for icing, but it was a delicious addition.
-The brunch-ended churros are normally my most satisfying part of my meal.
+The brunch-ending churros are normally my most satisfying part of my meal.
 However, these churros were piped too thick.
 They were cooked on the outside but a little underdone on the inside.
-I like my churros crisp and sweet.
 The sauce was on point though.

-My overall take of Toro Toro is that I would go back to Toro Toro.
+My overall take of Toro Toro is that I would go back to dine here.
 The food was great for the most part, and I loved the drinks.
 I am a huge lover of Latin American food, and these fusion dishes were not a disappointment.
-I had some drunken laughs with my friends and some memories that I will take with me after I leave DC.
+I had some laughs with my friends and made some memories that I will take with me after I leave DC.
 Be on the lookout for more DC restaurant adventures, as I prepare for my departure from this wonderful city.